 Located in downtown San Antonio, the 750-foot-tall Tower of the Americas provides guests the most spectacular view of the Alamo City.
 Enjoy the gorgeous panorama from the Tower's revolving Chart House Restaurant, take in the scenery from the Observation Deck or experience the thrilling 4D Theater Ride.

 LEGOLAND® Discovery Center

-Enjoy the ultimate two-story indoor LEGO® playground and builds the BEST DAY EVER!
-Surround yourself with millions of LEGO Bricks, take flight on Merlin's Apprentice, blast skeletons on Kingdom Quest ride adventure, see your favorite characters on LEGO 4D Theater, and build epic LEGO creations alongside master builders!
+Enjoy the ultimate two-story indoor LEGO® playground and build the BEST DAY EVER!
+Surround yourself with millions of LEGO Bricks, take flight on Merlin's Apprentice, blast skeletons on Kingdom Quest ride adventure, see your favorite characters on LEGO 4D Theater and build epic LEGO creations alongside master builders!

 SeaWorld® San Antonio

 This marine life park is home to the largest Shamu Stadium.
 SeaWorld® and its newest water park Aquatica®, offers opportunities for family fun, exploring and learning.

 With over 60 rides and attractions, soaring rollercoaster, enchanting children’s rides for families with young children, live entertainment, classic dining options, acclaimed holiday shows from around the world and special events like HALLOWFEST and Holiday in the Park, there’s always something new and exciting happening in the park.

 San Antonio Zoo